 Well, not that kind of streaking.
 You see, habits are as big a part of my life as frugal living is.
 Creating good habits is what keeps me on track of my goals.
 But I don’t do this only for spending.
 I also do it for health, social, and familial responsibilities as outlined in my 2016 Goals Half Year Review post.
-Health wise, I set a few goals this year that I have more or less slid on many occasions – find a work out plan I can stick to, daily stretching (still scratching my head on that one), and getting Bubba out more which in turn gets me out more.
-These health goals are important because good health leads to lower medical costs which equals more money saved.
+Healthwise, I set a few goals this year that I have more or less slid on many occasions – find a workout plan I can stick to, daily stretching (still scratching my head on that one), and getting Bubba out more which in turn gets me out more.
+These health goals are important because good health leads to lower medical costs which is equal to more money saved.
 Voilá.
 So, after reviewing said goals, I figured it is time to revise them to be more concrete and specific.
 So, without further ado…

 So, I made a decision.
 Get out and do it.
 Be the walker you say you are.
 And, as it happens when you finally motivate, last week I checked my phones handy dandy log and found that as of June 1 I have been on track every single day.
 10k or more a day!!
 Do you know what we call that??
 A streak!!
 Now, some like to call it a chain, and that’s fine.
 I prefer streaking because, let’s face it, the word insights a more exciting approach to my goals. 🙂 In any case, the end result is the same.
 You don’t want to break a chain/streak.
 You want it to keep building.
 There is actual science (and apps) behind this idea.